intmus/inttheory/_02-int-scales-keys/a2-scales.md

 "Why does melodic minor sound more correct than harmonic minor?"

-- Because Ti wants to resolve up to the tonic.
-When Ti is followed by Le, like in the harmonic minor version of Happy Birthday, there is a melodic augmented second.
+- Because La and Ti want to resolve up to the tonic.
+When Ti is followed by Le, like in the harmonic minor version of Happy Birthday, there is an augmented second in the melody.

 ## Class discussion 2021

 ### Definition of a Scale

-- A scale is an arrangememnt of pitches using intervals of a second in ascending form.
+- A pitch collection is any group of notes in any order.

-- A collection is a group of notes in any order you want.
+- A scale is a group of notes arranged in an ascending or descending order.

+- A scale must contain each of the seven note name (A,B,C,D,E,F,G).

+- Scale degrees are written as numbers with a caret symbol (^) above them.

 ### Diatonic Classifications